robertkruk/parent-connect-app/docs/STARTUP_GUIDE.md

 ## 🚀 Quick Start

-**The `parent-connect.sh` script is the recommended way to manage your Parent Connect App.** It handles both frontend and backend services automatically, eliminating the need to run `npm run dev` or `bun run dev` commands manually.
+**The `scripts/parent-connect.sh` script is the recommended way to manage your Parent Connect App.** It handles both frontend and backend services automatically, eliminating the need to run `npm run dev` or `bun run dev` commands manually.

 ### ⚠️ Important: Use the Startup Script